I once worked for a company, where the founder had an insane amount of churn.

 As you can see in the LinkedIn poll above, 100% of voters find hiring a new employee or sales rep a frustrating process.

-You don’t want to waste time and money on training a freelance sales rep, only to have them leave after the first month.
+You don’t want to waste time and money on training salespeople, only to have them leave after the first month.

 If this sounds all too familiar, keep reading.

-We decided to help readers by putting together a step-by-step process for hiring a top 1% freelance salesperson.
+We decided to help readers by putting together a step-by-step process on how to hire a salesperson.
+(Especially top talent.)

-(P.S: Have you ever wondered if hiring a lead generation agency might be a better option than hiring a freelance sales representative?
-Read this article: In-House VS. Outsourced?
-And How to Build Your Own Lead Generation Team OR Need help?
-Book a free 15-minute strategy session below with Salesbread.)
+(P.S: Have you ever wondered if hiring a lead generation agency might be a better option than hiring a sales representative?
+Read this article: Outsourcing Lead Generation – The Pros & Cons OR Need help?
+Book a free 15-minute strategy session with Salesbread.)

 Note:

-In this article, we will share how to find freelance sales agents on Upwork.
+In this article, we will share how to find salespeople on Upwork.

-The reason we have chosen Upwork is because there is a large pool of talent on the platform, and we have personally made successful hires using this platform.
+The reason we have chosen Upwork is that there is a large pool of talent on the platform, and we have personally made successful hires using this platform.

 You don’t have to use Upwork, there are many other online job platforms that you can look at, but similar principles apply when it comes to hiring the right person for the job.